Kicksecure/apparmor-profile-hexchat/README.md

-# AppArmor profile for XChat / HexChat IRC #
+# AppArmor profile for HexChat IRC #

-An AppArmor profile to confine XChat / HexChat IRC.
+An AppArmor profile to confine HexChat IRC.
 This profile is developed by the Whonix team.
-XChat / HexChat IRC is developed by xchat.org / hexchat.github.io.
+HexChat IRC is developed by xchat.org / hexchat.github.io.

 For better security.